vijaylpersad/react-burger-stacker/README.md

 ___
 ## User Stories

-* As a user (AAU), I want to see all available burger ingredients listed on the left side.
+* As a user, I want to see all available burger ingredients listed on the left side.
-* AAU, I want the ability to add any ingredient onto the burger stack using a button.
+* I want the ability to add any ingredient onto the burger stack using a button.
-* AAU, I want to see each ingredient I select added to the top of the burger stack on the right side.
+* I want to see each ingredient I select added to the top of the burger stack on the right side.
-* AAU, I want the ability to clear the burger stack so I can start again.
+* I want the ability to clear the burger stack so I can start again.
-* AAU, I want to be able to add as many ingredients of any type as I want (ingredients don't go away.)
+* I want to be able to add as many ingredients of any type as I want (ingredients don't go away.)

 ___
 ## Suggested Ways To Get Started